-Exercise 8.6 The action of an external source perturbation and particle creation (2018 HW3.II)
+Exercise 8.6 Perturbation, and particle creation.
+(2018 Hw3.II)

 In class, the problem of creation of particles by an external source in quantum mechanics was discussed.
 Let us now study this using QFT and Feynman diagrams.
 Consider a massive scalar free field interacting with a classical source j(x) via: